turambar173/indigo-lbtda-onedata/README.md

     odlbt config --global token admin

 The access token is necessary to use CDMI API.
-To create new user token we have used the client tokens REST API.
+To create the user token we have used the client tokens REST API.
 If you are interested in more information about it, check [this link](https://onedata.org/docs/doc/advanced/rest/onezone/operations/create_client_token.html).